clairedavid/intro_to_ml/_sources/intro.md

 Build a solid foundation by learning the key mathematics of ML's core algorithms.

 __<big>3.
 Learn how to write beautiful Python code</big>__
-This course offers plenty of hands-on to (re)implement the algorithms yourself.
-No fancy ML library: it's about translating the equations and algorithmic steps into clear, self-explanatory code.
+In the tutorials, you will (re)implement the algorithms yourself, from scratch.
+No fancy ML library: it’s about translating the equations and algorithmic steps into clear, self-explanatory code.
+This is the ultimate hands-on passage to reach mastery.
+Then the backstage of machine learning algorithms will have no secrets for you!

 __<big>4.
 Learn how to ask for help</big>__
 Requesting technical support is more than a skill: it’s an art!
 Experts can only help if they understand exactly where you’re stuck.
 You’ll learn how to narrow down an issue, keep the relevant context while stripping away unnecessary details, provide a minimal working example, and formulate your questions effectively.